 Prep the Ingredients:

 - Cut off the stem end of the onion, peel back the skin, and cut the onion into 1/2-inch slices.
 Separate the onion slices into rings and discard or save the ends for making stock.

-Bowl 1: Add the 2 tablespoons flour to a medium bowl.
+- Bowl 1: Add the 2 tablespoons of flour to a medium bowl.
 Set aside.

 - Preheat the oven to 425˚F, and spray two large baking sheets with cooking spray or layer with parchment paper.

-- Drop each onion ring into the flour bowl and coat completely with flour.
+- Drop each onion ring into the flour bowl and coat thoroughly with flour.

 - Carefully remove the breaded onion ring without shaking off the coating, and place it on the prepared baking sheet.

-- Repeat with the remaining onion rings placing each one on the baking sheet without touching each other.
+- Repeat with the remaining onion rings and place them on the baking sheet without touching each other.
 You can put little rings inside of big ones to save space.